browserengineering/book/book/visual-effects.md

 (todo: find a reference) and (todo: another one) are two resources you can dig into if you are curious to learn more about how they work.
-That being said, it is very important these days for browsers to work smoothly with the advanced GPUs in today's devices, so in practice browser teams include experts in these areas.
+That being said, it is very important these days for browsers to work smoothly with the advanced GPUs in today's devices, and often browsers are pushing the envelope of graphics technology.
+So in practice browser teams include experts in these areas.
 :::